LLM4Delay: Flight Delay Prediction via Cross-Modality Adaptation of Large Language Models and Aircraft Trajectory Representation: Methodology

 \subsubsection{Large Language Model Backbone}

-To leverage pretrained linguistic understanding, we retain the LLM backbone while replacing its language modeling head with a regression head, enabling prediction of continuous post-terminal duration values.
-In this paper, we consider LLMs with sizes under 1.5 billion parameters, as the task is formulated as a single-value regression problem and does not require large-scale generative capacity.
-These small LLMs can run efficiently on a single consumer-grade GPU, demonstrating their suitability for deployment by a wider range of users.
-The candidate backbone models include LLaMA3.2-1B, LLaMA3.2-1B-Instruct, Qwen2.5-1.5B, Qwen2.5-1.5B-Instruct, DeepSeek-R1-Distill-Qwen-1.5B, TinyLlama-v1.1, TinyLlama-1.1B-Chat-v1.0, and Pythia-1B.
-All model parameters and the embedding table are kept frozen as provided by the original sources to preserve their pretrained linguistic capabilities and ensure memory efficiency.
-The LLM backbone processes multimodal inputs consisting of textual prompt embeddings, \( \mathbf{Z}^{p}_{i,t} \) obtained via the corresponding tokenizer and embedding table, and trajectory-informed sequence \( \mathbf{Z}^{T}_{i,t} \) generated by the representation and cross-modality networks.
-Therefore, the input sequence fed to the LLM backbone is formed by concatenating these two components:
+The pretrained LLM backbone \(f_{\text{llm}}(\cdot)\) is repurposed, with its language modeling head replaced by a regression head to predict \(\Delta t_{\text{post},i}\).
+We consider open LLMs with one billion parameters or fewer, as the task involves scalar-value regression and does not require large generative capacity; these LLMs also run efficiently on a single consumer-grade GPU, supporting broader deployment.
+Candidate LLMs include LLaMA3.2-1B, LLaMA3.2-1B-Instruct, Qwen3-0.6B, Qwen3-0.6B-Base, and Pythia-1B.
+All \(f_{\text{llm}}(\cdot)\) parameters are kept frozen to retain pretrained linguistic capabilities while maintaining memory efficiency. \(f_{\text{llm}}(\cdot)\) processes multimodal inputs by concatenating \(\mathbf{Z}^{p}_{i,t}\) and \(\mathbf{Z}^{T}_{i,t}\):